Save Romania Union: Ideology and issues

 The party has been described as one "whose chief identity marker is not a clear program or ideology, but the profile of its candidates."
 It has also been referred to as a bringing together of "neoliberals, environmentalists, left-liberals, genuine social democrats, Christian Democrats, NGO supporters and minority rights activists".
 Another source labelled the party as "a diverse group of activists, academics and people from business and the arts, which grew out of a Save Bucharest movement to protect the city’s historic buildings."
 Its politics have been labelled by some as syncretic.

-Dan Barna, the president of USR, characterized the party as "generally centre-right", leaning centre-right on economic policy and centrist in terms of social policy.
+Dan Barna, the former president of USR, characterized the party as "generally centre-right", leaning centre-right on economic policy and centrist in terms of social policy.
 However, USR has a substantial amount of both progressive and conservative members.
-He compared the party with Emmanuel Macron's La République En Marche!, while mentioning that the key difference between the two is that USR predominantly consists of people who have not been involved in politics before.
+He compared the party with Emmanuel Macron's Renaissance, while mentioning that the key difference between the two is that USR predominantly consists of people who have not been involved in politics before.
+The party has also an economic libertarian faction, which is centered around the economist Claudiu Năsui.

 Anti-corruption campaign

-Since its foundation USR has supported the anti-corruption drive in Romania and the activity of the National Anticorruption Directorate.
-USR was against the modifications to the justice laws initiated by the government coalition PSD-ALDE and requested the rejection of OUG 13 (see also the 2017–2019 Romanian protests).
+Since its foundation, USR has advocated for the anti-corruption drive in Romania and the activity of the National Anticorruption Directorate.
+During the 2017–2019 Romanian protests, USR was against the modifications to the justice laws initiated by the government coalition PSD-ALDE and requested the rejection of OUG 13.

-In 2018, USR helped and supported the initiators of Fără Penali în Funcții Publice ("No Convicts in Public Office") civic campaign, whose objective is to bar the persons convicted to final imprisonment sentences for intentional offences from being elected to local government, the Chamber of Deputies, the Senate, or the office of President of Romania by amending the Article 37 of the Romanian Constitution (which regulates the nomination rules).
+In 2018, USR helped and endorsed the initiators of Fără Penali în Funcții Publice ("No Convicts in Public Office") civic campaign, whose objective is to bar the persons convicted to final imprisonment sentences for intentional offences from being elected to local government, the Chamber of Deputies, the Senate, or the office of President of Romania by amending the Article 37 of the Romanian Constitution (which regulates the nomination rules).
 USR and volunteers collected more than 1 million signatures from eligible voters.

 Republic of Moldova

-USR supports the Party of Action and Solidarity (PAS) led by Maia Sandu and supports the European path of Moldova.
-At the June 2018 elections for the Chișinău mayoralty, USR supported the candidate of the pro-European forces, more specifically Andrei Năstase.
+USR advocates for the Party of Action and Solidarity (PAS) led by Maia Sandu, and highlights the European path of Moldova.
+At the June 2018 elections for the Chișinău mayoralty, USR endorsed the candidate of the pro-European forces, more specifically Andrei Năstase.
 Subsequently, with the invalidation of the mandate by Judge Rodica Berdilo, Dan Barna stated:

+Ukraine

+The Save Romania Union promotes Ukrainophilic positions and advocates for stronger Romanian support to Ukraine, especially since the Russian invasion of Ukraine.